Stevie Nicks Abused By Lindsey Buckingham? New Book Details Volatile Relationship Between Fleetwood Mac Stars

 In the book, which was excerpted by the New York Post, Davis alleges that Lindsey Buckingham controlled a young Stevie Nicks and bullied her throughout their relationship.
 Early on, Stevie waitressed and cleaned houses to pay the rent while Lindsey hung out and got stoned with his friends.
 The two then recorded Buckingham Nicks, but a disagreement over the album’s cover set the tone for their early working relationship.

 When Stevie and Lindsey posed for the cover of their first album, Buckingham reportedly pressured her to look “sexy” by posing topless at the photographer’s request.

 When Stevie said she didn’t want to do it, Lindsey allegedly freaked out, telling her, “Don’t be a f***king child.
 This is art!”

 Nicks ultimately complied but almost quit the music business when the album tanked.
 When the couple received a call from Mick Fleetwood to join his already established band, Fleetwood Mac, Stevie and Lindsey signed on.
-But the venture strained their relationship even further.
+However, the venture strained their relationship even further.

 According to Davis’ book, Mick Fleetwood once said, “When they first joined the band, Lindsey had control [over Stevie].
 And, very slowly, he began to lose control.
 And he really didn’t like it.”